Tecos F.C.: The Tecos name

 Originally Estudiantes Tecos was commonly called Tecos U.A.G., since the name Tecos has a double meaning for U.A.G. students, as it is a short way for saying "Tecolote" (some types of owl in Mexico), as well as an acronym for "Tarea Educativa y Cultural hacia el Orden y la Sintesis" (Educative and Cultural Work for the Order and the Synthesis), a group formed by students and academics of the university.

+Club de Fútbol Universidad Autónoma de Guadalajara: (1971-2009) Official name of the football club affiliated with the Universidad Autónoma de Guadalajara, commonly known as Tecos UAG.

+Club Deportivo Estudiantes Tecos: (2009-2015) Name assumed after the acquisition of the club by Grupo Pachuca.

+Tecos Fútbol Club: (2015-) Name assumed after the re-foundation of the club following the sale of sporting rights to Zacatecas.

 Low position in Guadalajara football history

-When Tecos UAG ascended to the First Division, Guadalajara was unexpectedly saturated with soccer teams with five teams playing in the First Division (Guadalajara, Atlas, Tecos, Universidad de Guadalajara and Jalisco).
+When Tecos UAG ascended to the First Division, Guadalajara was unexpectedly saturated with football teams with five teams playing in the First Division (Guadalajara, Atlas, Tecos, Universidad de Guadalajara and Jalisco).
 This number was eventually reduced to three due to the relegation of Jalisco and Atlas for one season.

 Initially Tecos biggest rival was the Universidad de Guadalajara.
 This rivalry was based on the fact that both teams represent universities in the same city, with U.A.G. being a private university and U. de G. a public university.
 The U. de G. team was more popular than Tecos and also sometimes more successful by reaching the finals more times than U.A.G. and even winning a Mexico Cup.
 Unfortunately, the U. de G. never won a regular season while Tecos did.
 Tragically, the U. de G. lost their franchise due to economic issues that lead to the team being sold to FEMEXFUT in 1994.

 Tecos tried to maintain the popularity it received after their championship but bad campaigns, combined with the success of Chivas in 1997 and the popularity boost that Atlas got at the end of the nineties resulted in Tecos keeping a low profile compared to the other teams in the city.

 In the last years of Tecos' stay in the Primera, the team tried to create a rivalry with both Atlas and Guadalajara, but it never was taken seriously due to Tecos' lack of fan support.
 Unofficially, the rivalry with Atlas was called "El clasico de la avenida Patria" (Patria avenue derby) and "El clasico de Zapopan" (The Zapopan Derby) due to both teams having their clubs located on the same avenue in Zapopan.